 The Eventide Blackhole plugin is based in part on Eventide’s hardware processors and Space reverb guitar pedal.
 It’s another great choice for sound design and spontaneous effects creation, with a ribbon strip for super-easy real-time morphing between different reverb settings.
 Best reverb for live performance/DJing, anyone?!

-Waves added to their excellent “hybrid” series of plugins (some of our favourites) with Waves H-Reverb, and 2CAudio’s B2 dual reverb is another interesting and top quality variation using the expertise they’ve honed with Aether.
-UVI SparkVerb features a novel coloured frequency graph which illustrates which areas of the frequency spectrum will generate reverb from the sound being processed.
+UVI SparkVerb features a cool coloured frequency graph that illustrates which areas of the frequency spectrum will generate reverb from the sound being processed.
 Independent Hi and Lo Decay controls allow you to set different reverb tail lengths for high and low frequencies, and through one of the three core algorithms – Lo-Fi, Bright and Dark – you can introduce a range of subtle modulations to further colour and characterize the reverb ambience.
 You can also select presets with SparkVerb’s Preset Voyager window, which gives you a constellation of potential reverb settings laid out over a navigation-style grid.
 Overall a great combination of sound and interface design, and very nice to use.

 We must give an honourable mention to CamelSpace: since it’s creator Camel Audio has been snapped up by Apple it’s no longer supported, but we guess/hope it will eventually pop up again in some form, possibly as a native plugin for Logic Pro.